trueheart78/trueheart78.com/games.md

   - Bought DLC that I never bothered with, because I completed the main story.
 1. Thomas Was Alone (PS4)
   - Fun game about AI rectangles.
+1. Watch_Dogs 2 (PS4)
+  - Fantastic game, even the open world was fun to explore.
+  - Great characters.

 <a name='jettisoned'></a>